DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 __2nd Team__ Nikola Jokić
 __3rd Team__ Rudy Gobert
 __Runner Up__ Joel Embiid
-Which turns out to be perfectly correct.
+Which turns out to be __perfectly__ correct.

-## Predicting other positions
-Along the way we actually ended up building a system for predicting voting outcomes for all positions.

 ## Learning along the way
 My favorite aspect of this project was the real-world complexity that comes along with trying to join domain knowledge with machine-learning driven insight.
+Numerous challenges and considerations came along with undertaking this project and each taught or reinforced something about the realities of Data Science.

 ### Error404: DataSet Not Found
 For starters.
 The data set didn't exist as some perfect little CSV file.
 I'd have to gather, join, process and clean it all myself.
 And before that I needed to use anecdotal evidence about how voters made decisions to guide what information I'd seek.
 From traditional box scores, advanced metrics, and even team statistics.
 Some of the voters for this individual award can't be persuaded to ignore team success.
 I credit my success with putting everything together to my ability to read the Pandas documentation.